openjdk/guide/src/index.md

   * stack trace
   * command line information
   * relevant information from the logs
-* If the failure is not reproducible with an existing OpenJDK test, attach a reproducer if possible.
+* If the failure isn't reproducible with an existing OpenJDK test, attach a reproducer if possible.
 * Only set CPU and/or OS fields if the bug **ONLY** happens on that particular platform.
 * Always file separate bugs for different issues.
-  * If two crashes looks related but not similar enough to for sure be the same, it is easier to close a bug as a duplicate than it is to extract the relevant info from a bug to create a new one later.
+  * If two crashes looks related but not similar enough to for sure be the same, it's easier to close a bug as a duplicate than it is to extract the relevant info from a bug to create a new one later.

 To find out which component to use for different bugs, consult the [directory to area mapping](#directory-to-area-mapping).